quran/quran.com-frontend-v2/README.md

   gem install bundler
   bundle install
   ```

-8. Download the [mini database dump](https://drive.google.com/drive/folders/1tkm0nYVTZaOYSbFcSJIc6Lq1rM-PIUBy).
-This dump has the first 15 Ayahs of each surah, for all the Surahs, along with two translations, two audio recitations, and other required data.

-9. Check that PostgreSQL is up and running on your machine.
+8. Check that PostgreSQL is up and running on your machine.
 For Linux, use:

-10. Download the [mini database dump](https://drive.google.com/drive/folders/1tkm0nYVTZaOYSbFcSJIc6Lq1rM-PIUBy).
+9. Download the [mini database dump](https://drive.google.com/drive/folders/1tkm0nYVTZaOYSbFcSJIc6Lq1rM-PIUBy).
 This dump has the first 15 Ayahs of each surah, for all the Surahs, along with two translations, two audio recitations, and a other required data.

-11. Inside the `quran.com-fronted-v2` directory, run:
+10. Inside the `quran.com-fronted-v2` directory, run:

   ```sh
   bundle exec rails db:create
   ```

-12. Load the dump in the PostgreSQL database.
+11. Load the dump in the PostgreSQL database.
 This process may vary for different operating systems.
 For Linux, use:

   ```sh
   psql -cxq --quiet -d quran_dev -f dump.sql
   ```

-13. To start the local server with Rails, run:
+12. To start the local server with Rails, run:

   ```sh
   rails s